Daniel Höner

 Daniel Höner (born 16 May 1953) is a Swiss former competitive figure skater.
 Representing EC Zürich, he won seven consecutive Swiss national titles from 1967 to 1973.
 He placed in the top ten at three European Championships – in 1970 (Leningrad), 1972 (Gothenburg), and 1973 (Cologne).
 His best world result, 11th, came at the 1973 World Championships in Bratislava.

 Höner coaches at Eissport Club Zürich-Oerlikon.

+Höner's younger brother Oliver is also a Swiss national champion, having won the title eleven times.